Under Testing – Official Launch Coming Soon

 • Rural Insurance does not cover every scenario; it applies only to specified perils listed in the policy.

-• It does not automatically include business interruption unless added as a specific extension.
+• It does not automatically include price fluctuation or market risks unless added as a specific extension.

-• It does not replace poor packaging or inherent vice-related losses unless explicitly permitted under the policy wording.
+• It does not replace poor farm management practices or negligence-related failures unless explicitly permitted under the policy wording.

 In One Line

-Rural Insurance protects business cargo against financial losses caused during transit and related accidental perils.
+Rural Insurance protects agricultural assets against financial losses caused by natural calamities, diseases, and related accidental perils.

 This explanation is for educational purposes only.
 Actual coverage specifics depend on insurer wording, policy terms, endorsements, and underwriting assessment.